chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /records/{RECORD_ID}/documents/{DOCUMENT_ID}/versions/

-   Retrieve the versions of a document
+   Retrieve the versions of a document.

    :shortname: document_versions
    :accesscontrol: A user app with access to the record, or a principal in full control of the record